FernandoMarcon/NLP/README.md

     - Precision/recall
         + Spam filter - optimize for precision
         + Antivirus software - optimize for recall

+## word2vec
+> is a shallow, two-layer neural network that accepts a text corpus as an input, and it returns a set of vectors (also known as embeddings); each vector is a numeric representation of a given word.

+> "You shall know a word by the company it keeps."

 ## Souces
 - [NLP with Python for Machine Learning Essential Training (LinkedIn)](https://www.linkedin.com/learning/nlp-with-python-for-machine-learning-essential-training/)